ucdavisdatalab/workshop_research_computing/chapters/index.md

   + Initialize projects with Pixi
   + Install software with Pixi

-  The second half of this workshop is modular, and which modules are covered is up to the instructor.
-Each module lists specific learning goals.
+  The second half of this workshop is modular, and which units are covered is up to the instructor.
+Each unit lists specific learning goals.
   :::

 * **Introduction to Version Control** (one 2-hour session)